Yogesh-K-Matkar/react_concept_react_app/README.md

             </React.StrictMode>
         ```

--  Each JSX element/expression must combine/enclosed using one parent JSX element, which means if you try to return multiple elements
+-  Each element/expression in JSX block must combine/enclosed multiple tags into one parent tag element, which means if you try to return multiple tags seperate elements.

     React will throw an error.

     **Error**: Adjacent JSX elements must be wrapped in an enclosing tag.

-    **Solution**: Enclosed all JSX elements then return using
+    **Solution**: Enclosed all tag elements into block then return using

          ```JSX